bacchusB/analytics_helper/README.md

 # analytics_helper

-Modules to work with google analytics.
+Module to work with google analytics.

 Helps to get unsampled data from google analytics.
 Works with Reporting API v4.